 Ana Sagar is a manmade lake in Ajmer.
 Daulat Bagh is located next to Ana Sagar and is a nice place to relax.
-There are marble monuments by the shore and plenty snack itmes can be bought from local vendors.
+There are marble monuments by the shore and plenty of snack items can be bought from local vendors.
 Boating facilities are also available at the lake.

-Tourist can also visit Emperor Akbar’s royal residence which is now converted to a museum which showcases an excellent collection of Mughal and Rajput armour and some fine sculpture.
+Tourist can also visit Emperor Akbar’s royal residence which is now converted to a museum which showcases an excellent collection of Mughal and Rajput armor and some fine sculpture.

 The best time to visit Ajmer is either in the winter months from November to March or more specifically during the annual Urs of Moinuddin Chisti in May.
 Thousands from across India arrive at Ajmer on pilgrimage during this auspicious period.
 In November at the time of the Pushkar Fair is also can enjoy 52 bathing ghats and many temples.
-Pushkar is one of the most famous tourist destination in Ajmer.
-Pushkar is one of the most visited destination by foreigners in Rajasthan.
-Tourism in Ajmer is all about various hisotrical monuments and fairs.
+Pushkar is one of the most famous tourist destinations in Ajmer.
+Pushkar is one of the most visited destinations by foreigners in Rajasthan.
+Tourism in Ajmer is all about various historical monuments and fairs.